-United Way is a federated network of over 80 local United Way Centraide offices serving more than 5,000 communities across Canada, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
+United Way is a federated network of 77 local United Way Centraide offices serving more than 5,000 communities across Canada, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
 Locally and nationally, our goal is the same – to create opportunities for a better life for everyone in our communities.

 In French, both in Quebec and across Canada, our organization is known as Centraide.
 We often use the United Way and Centraide names together, recognizing the bilingual nature of our country’s culture and people.